How to Compile an ERC-721 Using Vyper

 ERC721 Metadata Extension

 This interface is OPTIONAL; it exposes and gives the user the name and symbol of the ERC721 contract, as well as the tokenURI of each NFT in the contract.
 This is how markets like OpenSea display what collections each NFT series is a part of, as well as displaying the individual metadata for each token.
-Most NFTs end up implementing this extension as displaying the metadata is a very useful part of what NFTs are used for.
-When you add an extension, you must also add it to the set of interfaces that are supported in this contract via ERC165.
+Most NFTs implement this extension, as displaying the metadata is a valuable part of what NFTs are used for.
+When you add an extension, you must also add it to the interfaces supported in this contract via ERC165.